wasmCloud/wasmcloud.com/blog/webassembly_interaction_patterns.md

 It's easy to overthink this one.
 Rather than being named after some specific library or technology, in this case **reactor** is as its name implies: it _reacts_.
 The reactor pattern is a command pattern that doesn't shut down after processing a single request.
 Instead, it stays running and waits for more requests.
 While both the command and reactor patterns can make use of callbacks for host facilities, these types of callbacks are far more prevalent in reactors.
 Many implementations of the reactor pattern require that some form of `setup` or `init` function be called prior to the reactor being able to process requests.

-Another fundamental difference is that while the command pattern commonly maps a single module to a single function, a reactor can respond to multiple different types of stimulus (which can be modeled as commands, events, or anything else).
+Another fundamental difference is that, while the command pattern commonly maps a single module to a single function, a reactor can respond to multiple different types of stimulus (which can be modeled as commands, events, or anything else).
 You'll typically see a dispatcher inside a reactor that routes the request to the appropriate handler.
 This is a common pattern in many languages and frameworks, but it's especially common in JavaScript and Node.js.

 Today Wasm's single-threaded nature implies a single-threaded reactor much like **Node.js**.
 However, as Wasm becomes more multi-threaded, we'll likely see multi-threaded reactors as well.